matt-graham/mici/README.md

 ## Example usage

 A simple complete example of using the package to sample from a multivariate Gaussian distribution with randomly generated parameters is given below.
-Here an isotropic Euclidean metric Hamiltonian system is used (corresponding to a istropic covariance Gaussian marginal distribution on the momenta) with the dynamic integration time HMC implementation proposed by Betancourt (2017), which is a extension of the NUTS algorithm (Hoffman and Gelman, 2014).
+Here an isotropic Euclidean metric Hamiltonian system is used (corresponding to a isotropic covariance Gaussian marginal distribution on the momenta) with the dynamic integration time HMC implementation described in Betancourt (2017), which is a extension of the NUTS algorithm (Hoffman and Gelman, 2014).

 ```python
 import hmc